gabrielegalimbertiphd/NavGraph/README.md

-NavGraph prototype use for navigation test with blind people.
+NavGraph prototype used for navigation test with blind people.